badokun/lightning-metrics/docs/performance_monitoring.md

 ------

-## Performance Monitoring on a Raspberry Pi
+# Performance Monitoring on a Raspberry
-*Difficulty: intermediate*

 > Reference: Thanks to Pete Shima's [medium post](https://medium.com/@petey5000/monitoring-your-home-network-with-influxdb-on-raspberry-pi-with-docker-78a23559ffea) that helped greatly in setting this up.

-It's useful to have insights into RaspiBolt's performance metrics.
-This may help in debugging all sorts of potential problems, e.g. network latency, CPU performance, block propagation etc.

-Observing anomolies and doing performance tuning is greatly improved when you have these insights.

-### Overview
+## Overview

-There are a few required pieces to get this working.
-They are:
+There are a four required pieces to get this working:
 - Docker
 - InfluxDB
 - Telegraf